dch/glazier/README.md

 ********************************************************************************

 * Building Erlang & CouchDB on Windows requires a custom build environment, which is very sensitive to path order amongst the three different compilers used to build wxWidgets, erlang, javascript, and couchdb
-* Each component is built in differing environments and consolidated via Makefiles
+* Each component is built via standard Makefiles in the Cygwin unix/posix emulation layer, and then handed over to the appropriate compiler to run.
 * This is further complicated by different install locations on 32 vs 64 bit windows versions, and which Microsoft C compiler and Windows SDKs are installed.

 ## Cygwin
 The full Cygwin install comprises several GiB of data.
-Run [cygwin]'s setup.exe using defaults with the following additional modules at a minimum:
+Run [cygwin]'s setup.exe using defaults, optionally installing all components if you have the bandwidth, or alternatively with the following additional modules at a minimum:

 * devel: ALL
 * editors: vim